ENVIROMENTAL IMPACT OF ENERGY SYSTEM

 K.Owen, T.Coley, "Automotive Fuels Reference Handbook", SAE, 1995 R.Vismara, "Ecologia Applicata", Hoepli, 1992M.L.Davis, D.A.Cornwell, "Introduction to Environmental Engineering", McGraw-Hill Int.Ed., 1991 P.A.Vesilind, J.J.Peirce, R.Weiner, "Environmental Engineering", Butterworth Publishers, 1988

 A.H.Lefebvre, "Gas Turbine Combustion", McGraw-Hill, 1983 I.Glassman, "Combustion", Academic Press, 1977 J.B.Edwards, "Combustion: the formation and emission of trace species", Ann Arbor Science, 1974

 Additional material is available via the portal "Web Learning in the University" (lea.unipr.it), where it is available a copy of the slides used during the course.

 Lectures will be focused on the general problems associated with energy conversion processes and the related impacts on the environment.
 The course will be accompanied by exercises aimed to evaluate quantitatively pollutant emissions and causes of impact resulting from energy conversion processes as well as technical visits to plants and seminars on specific topics.

 Assessment methods and criteria

-The oral interview is based on two questions on the topics of the course and on the application of the theory to original problems: the critical capacity, the ability to explain and to correlate involved issues will be evaluated.
+The assessment is accomplished through an oral interview based on theoretical questions and the application of theory to problems even original: in particular the critical capacity, explanation capacities and the ability to correlate the topics covered it will be assessed.